Gund Snuffles: Colors

 Gund Snuffles are available in a variety of different colors and materials.
-The colors include: Bloo (light blue), Marshmallow (white), Snowflake (white), Pink Bubblegum (pink), Chocolate Truffle (dark brown), light brown, tan, mint green (extremely rare), yellow and blue.
+The colors include: Bloo (light blue), Marshmallow (white), Snowflake (white), Pink Bubblegum (pink), Chocolate Truffle (dark brown), light brown, tan, mint green (Gwen, extremely rare), yellow (Stella) and blue.
 Several Mohair versions (light brown with mohair fur - limited to only 1000 made; a cream mohair version limited to 400 made and a brown mohair bear limited to 200 made).
 Recently, a 25th anniversary blush colored edition was released in 2006 (available in 10"/25.5 cm size and a 2 ft tall version sold exclusively at FAO Schwarz, which is now sold out).
 Other limited edition versions were made exclusively for Macy's, Pottery Barn and Barnes & Noble.

 The majority of colored Snuffles bears feature a small white patch on their belly and snout.
 The white patch on their belly is coincidentally similar to the spots that sun bears have on their bellies.